How to Become a Social Media Influencer: 6 Easy Steps to Followby: Dustin Hawley | Monday December 23, 2019

 Let's start this part off with a bit of a reality check.
-Fact is, if you think you can become an Instagram influencer just by sharing photos, you are in for a rude awakening.
+The fact is, if you think you can become an Instagram influencer just by sharing photos, you are in for a rude awakening.
 To be successful on social in 2019 and moving forward, you need to tell a story with your content.
 Additionally, the captions that go along with those photos are equally as important as the images themselves.
 Use them to tell your stories and connect with your audience on an emotional level.
 You need to give your audience a reason to trust you, follow you, and most importantly, engage with you.

 4. Create Appealing Content

 This element is a pre-requisite of sorts to becoming an Instagram influencer.
 Without appealing content, you are just another occupant on the platform.
-Each and every one of your photos need to be visually-appealing but also align with your theme or niche.
+Each and every one of your photos need to be visually appealing but also align with your theme or niche.
 What this translates to is that all of your photos in the feed should look good next to one another, and fit a similar aesthetic.

-A large number of social media influencers follow a particular style or template when it comes to editing their photos, in order to achieve uniformity in color or composition.
-There are tools like VSCO and Lightroom for you to edit your photos, or you can simply use the built-in filters in Instagram if it fits your look.
+A large number of social media influencers follow a particular style or template when it comes to editing their photos, to achieve uniformity in color or composition.
+There are tools like VSCO and Lightroom for you to edit your photos, or you can simply use the built-in filters on Instagram if it fits your look.
 But ensure that your photos are taken in high-resolution and plenty of light to make them have a professional appearance and presentation.

 5. Post Your Content Consistently

 Content is king, as we often say in this business.
 And if content is king, consistency is queen.
 Posting your content consistently is another crucial element to becoming a social media influencer.
 For example, most influencers on Instagram post daily.
 This is a common content cadence for many of the most popular influencers.
 However, some of them post a few times a day, or sometimes only a few times a week.
 Your content cadence should be dictated by both your vertical and the production value of your content.